The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 John 10:15 just as the Father knows me and I know the Father – and I lay down my life for the sheep.

 Our relationship with the Lord can be just as the relationship between the Lord and the Father.
-Through prayer, his word, teaching and preaching, and fellowship, we can truly have a relationship with God.
-We can know his voice.
-We can know his mind, and we can know his ways.
+We can indeed have a relationship with God through prayer, his word, teaching and preaching, and fellowship.
+We can know his voice, his mind, and his ways.
 Also, we can know His Spirit.

 The Good Shepherd